starkbank/sdk-node/README.md

     - [CorporateBalance](#get-your-corporatebalance): View your corporate balance
     - [CorporateTransactions](#query-corporatetransactions): View the transactions that have affected your corporate balance
     - [CorporateEnums](#corporate-enums): Query enums related to the corporate purchases, such as merchant categories, countries and card purchase methods
-    - [MerchantCard](#query-merchantcards): Stores information about approved purchase cards for reuse.
+    - [MerchantCard](#query-merchantcards): Stores information about approved purchase cards for reuse
-    - [MerchantSession](#create-a-merchantsession): Manages a session to create a purchase with a new card.
+    - [MerchantSession](#create-a-merchantsession): Manages a session to create a purchase with a new card
     - [MerchantPurchase](#create-a-merchantpurchase): Allows a merchant to charge their customers using debit or credit cards
     - [MerchantInstallment](#query-merchantinstallments): Tracks the lifecycle of purchase installments
     - [Webhooks](#create-a-webhook-subscription): Configure your webhook endpoints and subscriptions